 Aquatic macrophytes are an important component of the biotic community of Delta wetlands and can provide habitat for aquatic species, serve as food, produce detritus, and influence water quality through nutrient cycling and DO fluctuations.
 Whipple et al. (2012) described likely historical conditions in the Delta, which have been modified extensively, with major impacts on the aquatic macrophyte community composition and distribution.
 The primary change has been a shift from a high percentage of emergent aquatic macrophyte wetlands to open water and hardened channels.

-The introduction of two nonnative invasive aquatic plants, water hyacinth (Eichhornia crassipes) and Brazilian waterweed (Egeria densa), has reduced habitat quantity and value for many native fishes.
+The introduction of two nonnative invasive aquatic plants, water hyacinth (Eichhornia crassipes) and Brazilian waterweed, has reduced habitat quantity and value for many native fishes.
 Water hyacinth forms floating mats that greatly reduce light penetration into the water column, which can significantly reduce primary productivity and available food for fish in the underlying water column.
 Brazilian waterweed grows along the margins of channels in dense stands that prohibit access by native juvenile fish to shallow water habitat.
 In addition, the thick cover of these two invasive plants provides excellent habitat for nonnative ambush predators such as bass, which prey on native fish species.
 Studies indicate low abundance of native fish, such as delta smelt, Chinook salmon, and Sacramento splittail, in areas of the Delta where submerged aquatic vegetation infestations are thick (Grimaldo et al. 2004, 2012; Nobriga et al. 2005).

 Invasive aquatic macrophytes are still equilibrating within the Delta and resulting habitat changes are ongoing, with negative impacts on habitats and foodwebs of native fish species (Toft et al. 2003; Grimaldo et al. 2009).
 Concerns about invasive aquatic macrophytes are centered on their ability to form large, dense growth that can clog waterways, block fish passage, increase water clarity, provide cover for predatory fish, and cause high biological oxygen demand.
 DWR is actively engaged in a program of aquatic weed control.
 Building on the state’s existing herbicide treatment program, DWR targeted 200 acres of delta smelt habitat at Decker Island in the western Delta and the Cache Slough complex in the north Delta.
 Ongoing field studies are investigating the effect of herbicide treatment on delta smelt habitat (California Natural Resources Agency 2017).